amidaware/trmm-docs/docs/install_considerations.md

 - Adjust script default run intervals
 - Don't have checks (and tasks) all run at the same time

-If you have questions please contact us at help[at]amidaware.com to discuss looking at your server and configuration, load testing, and giving recommendations.
+If you have questions please [open a ticket](https://support.amidaware.com) to discuss looking at your server and configuration, load testing, and giving recommendations.